seedstack/website/content/docs/web/index.md

 ```
 {{% /config %}}

+### Undertow handlers support

+A `undertow-handlers.conf` file can be specified, allowing to declare a sequence of any [Undertow built-in handler](https://undertow.io/undertow-docs/undertow-docs-2.1.0/index.html#built-in-handlers).
+Its default location is at the root of the classpath (for instance in `src/main/resources`), but can be configured with
+the `web.server.undertow.handlersFile` option.

+{{% callout info %}}
+The file is a collection declarations following the [textual representation of predicated handlers](https://undertow.io/undertow-docs/undertow-docs-2.1.0/#textual-representation).
+{{% /callout %}}

 ### HTTPS

 To configure Undertow for HTTPS, you need to have a Java keystore containing your server certificate.
 By default an SSL context